Andy-set-studio/personal-site-hylia/src/posts/the-if-theres-time-line.md

 Fairly recently, I had a lightbulb moment: maybe I can use Apple Notes, my iPad and Apple Pencil as a Bullet Journal.
 I already pretty much live on my iPad doing design work, so it makes sense.
 The main plus is that I’m handwriting (awfully, I must add) again, which is suprisingly important for me, it seems.

 This isn’t really the article to explain how all that setup works—maybe I’ll write about it one day.
-Just imagine it’s a bog-standard bullet journal, but instead of a paper notebook, it’s digital pages.
-This is why I went digital in the first place, because I developed a low-key phobia of losing my actual paper Bullet Journal.
+Just imagine it’s a bog-standard Bullet Journal, but instead of a paper notebook, it’s digital pages.
+This is why I went digital in the first place: because I developed a low-key phobia of losing my actual paper Bullet Journal.

 ## The line

 Anyway, I’m waffling—let’s focus on the important bit: the line.
-I’m rather overwhelmed right now (hello pandemic) and to get me through this phase, I’m trying a new thing with lots of success.
+I’m rather overwhelmed right now (hello, pandemic) and to get me through this phase, I’m trying a new thing with lots of success.

 It’s called the “if there’s time” line and looks like this: